copernicus-mogley/zkav.club/README.md

 ### Recording Station

-An on-site media lab that lets event-goers record conversations and insights with high-quality audio/video, contributing to a growing community-made archive.
+Activate an on-site media lab at your event so event-goers can record conversations and insights with high-quality audio/video, contributing to a growing community-made archive.
+We publish edited pieces and release source files to the Internet Archive under a Creative Commons license.

 [Read more.](/recording-station/)